Bee Sting Remedies That Really Help

 Honey bees have a barbed stinger that become stuck in mammal skin.
 You will see the stinger and attached venom sack if it is there.
 If a bit of the stinger is left inside, it will look like a tiny black thread.

 *** Medical Disclaimer – I am a beekeeper not a doctor.
-These are suggestions and basic information.
-Seek medical advise and treatment.
+These are suggestions and basic care information.
+Seek medical advise and treatment when needed.

 Leave a Reply